- Renters insurance isn’t mandatory under any federal or state laws, but landlords may require proof of insurance under the terms of your lease.

 - The benefits of renters insurance for tenants

 - How to find the best renters insurance

 Ultimately, there’s no state or federal law that obligates you to get renters insurance.
 That said, it’s legal for landlords to require their tenants carry it, and many landlords and property management companies include mandatory insurance coverage as a clause in lease agreements.

 6 reasons why landlords require renters insurance

-Why do they care?
+Why do 81% of landlords say that a tenant’s willingness to get renters insurance can make or break a deal?
 Here are 6 good reasons why smart landlords make sure their renters are insured.